xinyinghou/overview/_sources/CodeTailor_Testing/common_puzzle.rst

 Provide a Common-Solution-based Adaptive Puzzle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This type provides a common solution-based adaptive puzzle to all students.
+This type provides a common solution (example solution)-based adaptive puzzle to all students.

 No distractor blocks are provided.
 The students can interact with the puzzle and try to solve it.